- Fluid Interfaces

 Minsol "Michelle" Kim is a Graduate student and a researcher at the MIT Media Lab.

-Michelle is actively seeking collaborators and motivated UROP students for fall 2025 to contribute to these efforts.
-Feel free to email Michelle with resume and brief statement of interest for collaboration.
+Michelle is actively seeking collaborators and motivated students for winter 2026 to contribute to these efforts (multimodal foundation model using audio and ECG data, RLHF, and adaptive voice agent).
+Feel free to email Michelle with your resume and a brief statement of interest for collaboration.

 For other collaboration inquiries, please contact her at minsol@mit.edu.